-Nexplanon ® is a birth control implant that is placed under the skin on the inside of your non-dominant upper arm.
+Nexplanon ® is a birth control implant that is placed under the skin on the inside of your non-dominant upper arm during a simple office procedure by a trained professional.
 The subdermal implant is a small, soft, flexible rod that’s about the size of a matchstick.
+It's great for women who can not tolerate an IUD, can not use an IUD

 It is a long active reversible contraceptive which means that it can provide birth control for up to 3 years.